kishorechowdhury/covid-vaccination-alert/README.md

 1. install python
 2. run pip install -r requirements.txt to install necessary packages.
 3. configure 'send_email.py'
-4. in the 'scrape.py' go to bottom and set the following params:
+4. at the top in 'scrape.py' and set the following params:

-   a. pincodes
+   a.
+PINCODES

    b.
 PAYMENT_MODE